Employment and Discrimination Tribunal (Jersey) Regulations 2014

 (c) on being received into guardianship under the Mental Health (Jersey) Law 2016;

-(ii) in the case of any other member, without the consent of the Chairman,
+(ii) of the chair, in the case of any other member;

-(e) if he or she fails or refuses to take oath of office under Regulation 4;
+(e) if they fail or refuse to take oath of office under Regulation 4;

 (f) on being removed from office by the Royal Court on either of the following grounds proved to the satisfaction of that Court –

-(i) that he or she has neglected his or her duties in relation to the Tribunal, or
+(i) that they have neglected their duties in relation to the Tribunal, or

 (ii) misconduct.[18]

-(4) A member of the Tribunal shall not be removed from office for any other reason.
+(4) A member of the Tribunal must not be removed from office for any other reason.[19]

 7 Remuneration and expenses of members[21]